LuanRT/YouTube.js/src/parser/README.md

 `Memo` extends `Map<string, YTNode[]>` and can be used as a normal `Map` too if you want.

+## Adding new nodes
+Instructions can be found [here](https://github.com/LuanRT/YouTube.js/blob/main/docs/updating-the-parser.md).

 ## How it works

-If you decompile a YouTube client and analize it for a while you will notice that it has classes named `protos/youtube/api/innertube/MusicItemRenderer`, `protos/youtube/api/innertube/SectionListRenderer`, etc.
+If you decompile a YouTube client and analyze it for a while you will notice that it has classes named `protos/youtube/api/innertube/MusicItemRenderer`, `protos/youtube/api/innertube/SectionListRenderer`, etc.

 These classes are used to parse objects from the response, map them into models and generate the UI.
-The website works in a similar way, the difference is that it uses plain JSON (likely converted from protobuf server-side, hence the weird structure of the response).
+The website works similarly, the difference is that it uses plain JSON (likely converted from protobuf server-side, hence the weird structure of the response).

 Here we're taking a similar approach, the parser goes through all the renderers and parses their inner element(s).
-The final result is a nicely structured JSON, and on top of that it also parses navigation endpoints which allows us to make an API call with all required parameters in one line and even emulate client actions (eg; clicking a button).
+The final result is a nicely structured JSON, and on top of that, it also parses navigation endpoints which allow us to make an API call with all required parameters in one line and even emulate client actions (eg; clicking a button).

 Here is your average, arguably ugly InnerTube response:
 <details>